leveris133t/API-docs/onboarding.md

 Before this point, all URLs must use the `/public/` endpoints.
 Afterwards, all URLs must use the `/private/` endpoints and pass in the *`Authentication token`* in the headers.

 The account can be activated by the server at any stage after the user's authentication credentials are captured.
-This point can be configured on the system.
+This stage can be configured on the system.

 ### Back-end notifications